back to Blog

 House Accounts

-Key customers managed directly by the wholesaler’s office instead of sales reps.
+Key customers handled directly by a wholesaler’s office rather than by sales reps.
+These are often long-standing or legacy accounts.

 I